-This card, with a $95 annual fee, allows new cardmembers to 25,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.
-Plus an additional 25,000 Bonus Points after you spend a total of $6,000 on purchases within the first 6 months of account opening..
+This card, with a $95 annual fee, allows new cardmembers to Up to 50,000 Bonus Points.
 Those bonus points are enough to snag you a three-night stay at the Mandalay Bay in Las Vegas, a Category 5 hotel.

 Compared to other hotel credit cards, rewards offered with the The World Of Hyatt Credit Card aren’t as strong.
 You only Earn 9 points total per $1 spent at Hyatt - 4 Bonus Points per $1 when you use your card at Hyatt hotels & 5 Base Points per $1 you can earn as a World of Hyatt member.
 Cardmembers receive a free night at any Category 1-4 Hyatt hotel or resort every year after your cardmember anniversary.
 Earn another free night at the same categories after spending $15,000 during a cardmember anniversary year.

 The card comes with automatic World of Hyatt Discoverist status.
 Perks that come with it include premium internet, a bottle of water daily, upgrades to preferred rooms when available, a dedicated check-in area, an extended checkout at 2:00 p.m., waived resort fees on free hotel nights, a 10% discount on room rates (at participating Hyatt locations), and a dedicated reservations line.

 Cardmembers earn five qualifying night credits towards your next tier status every year.
 There’s also the chance to earn another two qualifying night credits toward next tier status each time you spend $5,000 on the card